 There are two food plans in this program, one that is followed for weight loss and one that is followed for weight maintenance.
 I am now in the weight maintenance phase and have been for a while now, but unless otherwise noted, the recipes on this site follow the food plan for weight loss.

 DISCLAIMER: Katie’s Bright Kitchen is not a weight loss program and does not make any claims about health, nutrition, or weight-loss.
-These recipes are meant to support those ALREADY IN food addiction recovery programs.
+These recipes are meant to support those ALREADY IN recovery programs.
 These recipes are NOT a substitute for these programs.
 If you are seeking recovery from food addiction, check out the following programs to see if one may work for you.